 - Another trick is to add 2 tbsp vinegar to a cup of kimchi prior to cooking, to simulate the tangy taste of aged kimchi.

-- Add cooking oil a skillet on medium heat, and add the tuna, garlic, and green onions in order, stirring continuously.
+- Add cooking oil to a skillet on medium heat, and add the tuna, garlic, and green onions, stirring continuously until aromatic.

 - Add kimchi, Gochugaru (Korean red pepper powder), sugar, soy sauce, and mix well with the tuna mixture.